 The GMRS narrow banding rule only allows for 1 watt ERP.
 Why does this matter to CB?
 To put it simply, it doesn't!
 The FCC requires UHF (300-600 MHz) or VHF (144-148 MHz), the radio is just upconverting for use in the license bands they are sold for.

-GNSS/GPS tracking systems are used by both GMRS and CB'ers but again there's nothing in place to prevent them from operating within 1 mile of each other (or even co-located).
+GNSS/GPS tracking systems are used by both GMRS radio and CB radio users but again there's nothing in place to prevent them from operating within 1 mile of each other (or even co-located).
 Those who wish not to interfere will simply avoid the others.

 The same goes for APRS radios as well.

-ALL rules regarding amateur radio operation should apply equally between these two services.
+ALL rules regarding amateur CB radio or Ham Radio operation should apply equally between these two services.

 There should be NO reason why a GMRS licensee cannot construct a linear system within the strictures of Part 95, utilizing ANY power level except 50 watts PEP on SSB/CW OR 25 watts PEP on the phone if desired for 3 or 4 basic reasons: